yesmeck/reactive.macro/README.md

 # reactive.macro

-A [babel macro](https://github.com/kentcdodds/babel-plugin-macros) that help you reduce the React boilerplate.
+A [babel macro](https://github.com/kentcdodds/babel-plugin-macros) that helps you reduce the React boilerplate.

 ## Installation